-Touch the Calibration soft-key to change this setting.
+Push the Compass button on the faceplate, then press the "Calibration" button on the touchscreen to change this setting.
 This compass is self-calibrating, which eliminates the need to manually reset the compass.
-When the vehicle is new, the compass may appear erratic and the EVIC will display CAL until the compass is calibrated.
-You may also calibrate the compass by pressing the ON soft-key and completing one or more 360-degree turns (in an area free from large metal or metallic objects) until the CAL indicator displayed in the EVIC turns off.
+When the vehicle is new, the compass may appear erratic and the Driver Information Display (DID) will display CAL until the compass is calibrated.
+You may also calibrate the compass by pressing the "ON" button on the touchscreen and completing one or more 360-degree turns (in an area free from large metal or metallic objects) until the CAL indicator displayed in the DID turns off.
 The compass will now function normally.